-The AIF supports the Data Base Augmented Real-Time Tracing System (DARTS) utility which allows the user to take a snapshot of AIF activity.
+AIF supports the Data Base Augmented Real-Time Tracing System (DARTS) utility that allows the user to take a snapshot of AIF activity.
 The utility records specific events in order to aid in problem determination.

-The AIF Trace Information Capture Specification (TICS) file is located in:
+The Trace Information Capture Specification (TICS) file for AIF is located in:

-- >SID>AIF L.TICS for LUS - >SID>AIF P.TICS for PUs.
+- >SID>AIF L.TICS for LUS · - >SID>AIF P.TICS for PUS.